QuanNguyen797/prime-number-seeker/README.md

 # prime-number-seeker
-Script to find prime numbers from 2 to n.
+Simple web app to find prime numbers from 2 to a user selected number n.